 However, the cost of hope is a disappointment and you can’t have one without the other.
 How we handle disappointment is extremely important, for if we let it overwhelm us to such an extent that we’re powerless, then hope becomes harder to access.

 We have numerous disappointments—large and small every day—and we get used to them.
 If you go through a major disappointment, it’s not a good idea to suck it in and push your feelings aside.
 Disappointment sucks and even though it’s a part of life, it doesn’t mean that it’s something that anyone seeks out.
-There are better ways of dealing with disappointment than pretending that you’ve never experienced it.
+Here’s how to get over disappointment without ignoring your feelings.

 Take the time to feel your feelings

-This suggestion comes up a lot, but there’s a good reason for it.
+This suggestion comes up a lot, but there’s a reason why it’s a common tip for how to get over disappointment.
 When we don’t take a moment to sort out our feelings and we react, it often comes from a very negative space.
 Sometimes you just need to sit a moment, identify what it is that you’re really feeling, and then you're better able to take positive action.
 “The best way I know to get over disappointment is to actually let yourself feel it,” says Nikki Bruno, Power Coach for Women.
 “Emotions have a way of popping right back up, in magnified form, if we deny them, swallow them, or try to get around them.”

 Remind yourself everybody goes through it, too